How Much Does A Casket Cost (2023 Average Casket Prices)?

 Wood casket prices range between $950 to a whopping $7,900.
 The average cost of a wood casket, however, is a more reasonable $1,600.

-Keep in mind that different kinds of wood will also play a role in prices.
-Oak is generally the most expensive wood, because of its durability, while walnut and cherry are generally more affordable.
+Remember that different kinds of wood also affect prices.
+Oak is generally the most expensive wood because of its durability, while walnut and cherry are generally more affordable.

 solid pine coffin